bjorndaniel/GoToFileOnLine/README.md

-# gotofileon
+# Go To File On Line
-A Visual Studio 2022 extension
+A Visual Studio 2022 extension that combines Go To All and Go To Line